Vernon Hills Police Chief Threatens To Yank Body Cameras From Officers If Illinois Criminal Justice Reform Bill Passes

 Kreis believes it is legal jeopardy – and that is why he plans on stopping every officer from using a body camera if Gov. JB Pritzker signs the current version of the criminal justice reform bill.

-“This bill includes brand-new language called the law enforcement misconduct, which defines that an officer who fails to comply with any part of the Body-Worn Camera Act – state law – they are per se committing a Class 3 felony,” Kreis said.
-“Never before have a seen a case where a law is passed that criminalizes the act of violating a department policy.”
+“This bill includes brand-new language, called the law enforcement misconduct, which defines that an officer who fails to comply with any part of the Body-Worn Camera Act – state law – they are per se committing a Class 3 felony,” Kreis said.
+“Never before have I seen a case where a law is passed that criminalizes the act of violating a department policy.”

 Police-worn body cameras have proven to be beneficial across Illinois and throughout the nation.